perekietka/cs-field-guide/text/pl/rozdzialy/rozpoznawanie-obrazow.md

 {panel type="teacher-note" summary="The importance of image segmentation"}

-The last character is more difficult to recognise because the picture of the stick figure on a steep slope is too close to the character.
-The app can’t tell where the character ends and the picture begins.
-This is a problem of *image segmentation*, which we will look at later.
 Ostatni znak trudniej było rozpoznać, gdyż rysunek postaci człowieka jest zbyt blisko znaku.
 Oprogramowanie smarfona nie potrafiło określić, gdzie kończy się znak pisma, a gdzie rozpoczyna się rysunek.
 Ten problem jest znany pod nazwą *segmentacji obrazu*.
 Wrócimy do niego później.

 {panel end}